WordPress/openverse-api/api/docs/guides/publish.md

 _Note: [GitHub's documentation provides screenshots for the various steps](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch)_

-% TODO: Add screenshots to the below steps once the button is available in the GitHub UI

 1. Navigate to the `openverse-api` "Actions" tab in GitHub: [github.com/WordPress/openverse-api/actions](https://github.com/WordPress/openverse-api/actions).
 2. Select the "Publish Docker images on-demand" workflow.
 3. Click the "Run workflow" button.